 The crucial difference between bit rate and baud rate that one change of state can transfer one bit, or slightly more or less than one bit that relies on the modulation technique used.
 Hence, the given equation defines the relation between the two:

 Bit rate = baud rate x the number of bit per baud

 If we talk about computer efficiency, the bit rate is the more important where we want to know how long it takes to process each piece of information.
 But when we are more concerned about how that data is moved from one place to another we emphasize on the baud rate.
 The fewer signals required, the more efficient the system and the less bandwidth needed to transmit more bits.

-An analogy can clarify the concept of bauds and bits.
-In transportation, a baud is analogous to a bus, a bit analogous to a passenger.
+An analogy can illustrate the concept of bauds and bits.
+In transportation, a baud is comparable to a bus, a bit analogous to a passenger.
 A bus can carry multiple passengers.
 If 1000 buses go from one point to another carrying only one passenger (the driver), then 1000 passengers are transported.
 However, if each bus carries twenty passengers (suppose), then 20000 passengers are transported.
-Note that some buses, not the number of passengers, determines the traffic and, therefore, the need for wider highways.
-Similarly, the number of bauds determines the required bandwidth, not the number of bits.
+In this case, busses determine traffic not the number of passengers consequently broader highways are needed.
+Likewise, the number of bauds determines the required bandwidth, not the number of bits.

 Content: Bit Rate Vs Baud Rate

 |Bit rate is the count of bits per second.